Tok3n/CloudDocumentation/API.md

 ![alt text](https://raw.githubusercontent.com/Tok3n/CloudDocumentation/master/API/login2.png "Login 2")

 #### Custom Event & Handle Response
-In advance, we know that our implementation is weird, beliebe us we are working (testing) in a more standard way of calling the API.
-For now, you will know that the user has acepted a valid authentication when the custom event "response" is called in the previous *script* tag.
-Remember that we recomend to add an id attribute to the *script* tag, well this **id** can help you in the task of creating the custom event.
+In advance, we know that our implementation is weird, believe us we are working (testing) in a more standard way of calling the API.
+For now, you will know that the user has accepted a valid authentication when the custom event "response" is called in the previous *script* tag.
+Remember that we recommend to add an id attribute to the *script* tag, well this **id** can help you in the task of creating the custom event.

 For example if your **id** is "tok3nscripttag" you can use: